C2SM/c2sm.github.io/docs/alps/uenvs.md

     - upgrading to more recent software stacks or keeping old ones around (think compiler versions) is way easier
     - users (for now C2SM) are able to build their own uenvs
     - quicker access to software compared to classical multi-files directories

 ## CSCS documentation

-A description of user environments and the `uenv` tool can be found in the [CSCS Knowledge Base :material-open-in-new:](https://confluence.cscs.ch/display/KB/UENV+user+environments){:target="_blank"}.
+A description of user environments and the `uenv` tool can be found in the [CSCS documentation :material-open-in-new:](https://docs.cscs.ch/software/uenv/){:target="_blank"}.

 ## Uenvs central Registry and C2SM uenvs